Simple and Effective Tools for Small Groups

 What is StudyChurch?

-StudyChurch is a group engagement platform for small groups.
+StudyChurch is a group engagement platform for small groups who want to study the Bible together.
 Think of it like a Facebook group where your members can interact with each other.
 But StudyChurch is so much more than that.

 Here's your new toolbox

 Small Group Tips and Advice

 Some small groups flow as smoothly as a river, while others seem more awkward than a middle school yearbook.
 Most groups are a mixture of the two, with quality interactions broken by occasional moments of awkwardness.